peepoclub/okayeg/README.md

 </details>

 <details>
-<summary>🇬🇧 This bot will help you use Twitch/BTTV/FFZ emotes directly in Telegram</summary>
+<summary>🇬🇧 This bot will help you use Twitch, BTTV, FFZ, 7TV emotes directly in Telegram</summary>

 It works automatically, no need to add it anywhere.
 Simply open any of your chats and type `@OkayegBot` something in the message field.